lnobrz/swascanapp/README.md

 <h2> What is SWASCAN </h2>

 SWAPI is a web application that displays informations of the universe of Star Wars.
-In my project you'll be able to see all the characters, movies, planets and species informations </br>
+In my project, you'll be able to see all the characters, movies, planets and species informations </br>

-Swascan is a challenge made by the Inters Formation Program of the company I work on (Instituto Atlântico).
+Swascan is a challenge made by the Interns Formation Program of the company I work on (Instituto Atlântico).
 They challenged all the interns that has chosen the frontend development trail to develop an application that consumes and displays SWAPI's data

 <h2> Why "SWASCAN" </h2>